Car insurance for drivers with bad credit

 Why might an insurer look at your credit score?

-If you get a quote from an insurer, it will typically check your credit file just to verify you are who you say you are.
-It’ll do this through a “soft search” and this won’t affect your credit score.
+If you get a quote from an insurer, it will typically check your credit file just to verify your identity.
+It’ll do this through a “soft search”, which won’t affect your credit score.

-If you decide to go ahead and apply for cover and you opt to pay monthly, in instalments, the insurer is effectively loaning you the lump sum for a year’s worth of insurance and letting you repay it in monthly chunks, with interest.
-So when you opt to pay monthly, an insurer will typically run a “hard search”, which is visible on your credit file.
-The insurer does this to track your record of borrowing money and repaying it on time, to check you’re likely to make your repayments.
+If you decide to apply for cover and you opt to pay in monthly instalments, the insurer is effectively loaning you the lump sum for a year’s worth of insurance and letting you repay it in monthly chunks, with interest.
+So, when you opt to pay monthly, an insurer typically runs a “hard search”, which is visible on your credit file.
+The insurer does this to track your record of borrowing money and repaying it on time to check if you’re likely to make your repayments.

 In extreme cases, some insurers might refuse to offer you cover.
 This is fairly unusual, though.
 Insurance companies can simply cancel your cover if you fail to pay your monthly premium on time, so this type of lending is considered low risk for most insurers.